fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+BREAKING CHANGES - Utility scripts replacing duplicate code in Fluid Checkout Lite 3.0.0 break functionality of Fluid Checkout PRO prior to version 2.0.0.
+This change only affects Fluid Checkout PRO.
+Please update both plugins to the latest version.

 * Bump tested up to WooCommerce 7.6.0
 * Improved: Refactored scripts to reduce duplicate code of utility functions and variables.
 * Improved: Removed dependency on the library RequireBundle to load scripts and styles.